theirish81/gowalker/README.md

 * The index expression in arrays uses the square-bracket (`[n]`) notation
 * the `.` (dot) alone in an expression refers to the whole scope

+**Maps** and **slices** are obviously supported.

+**Structs** can be traversed as well, as long as you're selecting public members (starting with a capital letter).
+You cannot, however, invoke the methods which may be available in the structs.

 ### Functions
 Expressions also support the use of functions.
 From the expression parser standpoint, assertions work as follows: